delving/narthex/README.md

 ## Background

-Initially, Narthex was funded by the [Swedish Arts Council](http://www.kulturradet.se/en/in-english/) and the [British Museum](http://www.britishmuseum.org/), specifically its [ResearchSpace](http://www.researchspace.org/) project.
+Initially, Narthex was funded by the [Swedish Arts Council](http://www.kulturradet.se/en/in-english/) and the [British Museum](http://www.britishmuseum.org/), specifically its [ResearchSpace](http://www.researchspace.org/) project in the context of the CultureBroker I project.

 Terminology mapping features funded by the [Dutch Cultural Heritaga Agency](http://www.culturalheritageagency.nl/en), the [Norwegian Cultural Heritage Agency](http://www.kulturradet.no/), and the [Brabant Heritage Agency](http://www.erfgoedbrabant.nl/).
 The Category collection feature was developed for the Dutch Cultural Heritaga Agency in connection with their "Heritage Monitor" project.

+Further development funding will be provided by the Swedish Arts Council and Länsstyrelsen in Västernorrland in the CultureBroker II project.

 ## Delving deeper